 OCBC 365 Credit Card

-Recruit your family members to help you hit the monthly cap by pooling their transactions, especially if they frequently pay for online food delivery (6% cashback), Grab rides (3% cashback) and telco bills (3% cashback).
+Recruit your family members to help you hit the monthly cap by pooling their transactions, especially if they frequently pay for online food delivery and dining (6% cashback), groceries (5% cashback), Grab rides (3% cashback) and utilities bills (3% cashback).

 It’s somewhat of a pity that the OCBC 365 supplementary card annual fees are waived only for the first two years.
 If you really want to save on the annual fee, maybe put your children on rotation with this card.